ziamohseni/plantvillage-disease-detector/README.md

 ### Dependencies:

 If you need to add new Python packages, update `requirements.txt` and rebuild the image by following step 1.

+### Trained Model

+You can find statistics and terminal output for the trained model in `trained-model-stat` folder.